 When engaging in indoor dog agility, it's important to prioritize safety to ensure the well-being of your furry friend.
 Before each training session, warm up your dog with some light exercises and stretches.
 This helps prevent injuries and prepares their muscles for the physical demands of the agility course.

 Monitoring your dog's energy levels throughout the training session is crucial.
 Dogs can easily become overexerted, especially in an exciting and engaging environment like an agility course.
-Pay attention to of fatigue or exhaustion, and allow your dog to take breaks as needed.
+Pay attention to signs of fatigue or exhaustion, and allow your dog to take breaks as needed.
 Remember, it's about having fun and enjoying the activity together.

 Using proper equipment that is suitable for your dog's size is essential for their safety.
 Make sure all equipment is securely set up and adjusted to accommodate your dog's height and build.
-Avoid using equipment that is too big or too , as this can increase the risk of accidents or injuries.
+Avoid using equipment that is too big or too small, as this can increase the risk of accidents or injuries.

 Always supervise your dog during indoor dog agility training.
 Keep a close eye on their movements, behavior, and any potential hazards in the environment.
 This allows you to intervene quickly if necessary and ensures the safety of both your dog and the equipment.